-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of National Kidney Foundation of Illinois, Inc. as of March 31, 2021 and 2020, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of National Kidney Foundation of Illinois, Inc. as of March 31, 2022 and 2021, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America ("GAAP").